Why Jay J. Armes Is Selling His Lower Valley Mansion: ‘I’m Not Desperate and I’m Not Destitute’

 No, he’s not dead, and he’s not broke.
 It’s pretty simple really, according to Armes.
 The Lower Valley landmark is just too much house for the 80-something and his wife.

 “I want to set the record straight, that there’s no other reason.
-I’m not retiring, [and] I’m not penniless,” Armes said in an interview with KTSM 9 News.
+I’m not retiring, [and] I’m not penniless,” Armes said in an interview.
 “I’m not desperate and I’m not destitute,” he added.

 As to what happened to the menagerie of exotic animals he once kept on his estate, Armes tells the news station that over the years he has donated them to zoos across the country.

 When his property, valued by CAD in the six figures and on the market for $3 million, finds a buyer, the larger than life character won't be seeing El Paso in his rear view mirror.